meilisearch/documentation/learn/security/tenant_tokens.md

 Tokens contain not only security credentials, but also instructions on how that resource must be presented to the user.
 These instructions are enforced in every query made with that specific token.

-For example, you can program your healthcare application so it generates a token whenever a user logs in.
-If the user's unique identifier is `1`, the token payload will look like this:
+For example, you can program your healthcare application so it generates a token whenever a user logs in:

 ```json
 {